caleblloyd/primesieve/README.md

 I welcome any performance improving Pull Requests or suggestions in the Issues section

-Originally inspired by https://github.com/rlmcpherson/primesieve, credit goes out to them for the wheel2357 factorization function also
+Originally inspired by https://github.com/rlmcpherson/primesieve, credit goes out to them for the wheel2357 factorization.
+Revised to use Segmented sieve of Eratosthenes algorithm outlined at http://primesieve.org/segmented_sieve.html